followmyutopia/devextreme-documentation/api-reference/10 UI Widgets/GridBase/1 Configuration/columns/customizeText.md

 <!--/shortDescription-->

 <!--fullDescription-->
+[note] The specified text is not used to sort, filter, and group data or calculate summaries.
+If it should be, specify the [calculateCellValue](/Documentation/ApiReference/UI_Widgets/dx{WidgetName}/Configuration/columns/#calculateCellValue) function instead.

-The **customizeText** function may be called when data displayed in the column matches the search condition to properly highlight the matching text.
+The **customizeText** function can be called to highlight the matching text correctly when the data displayed in the column matches the search condition.

 #include uiwidgets-ref-functioncontext with {
     value: "column's configuration"